FalconSocial/frontend-assignment/README.md

 Unless agreed otherwise, we expect the submission to be handed in within 10 days.
 The net amount of time expected on the assignment is ~5-10 hours.
 If you, for any reason, estimate that you cannot finish the assignment within the timeframe please be communicative about an ETA.

-### Acceptance criteria
+### Business requirements
 Below you find the business requirements for the application.

-Note that there are requirements both towards the application and the implementation it self.
+**The result of your submission should cover the following use cases:**

-**As a user of the task manager application I should be able to:**
+A user should be able to...
-1) Create a task with a title and optional description
+1) create a task with a title and optional description
-2) Edit a task
+2) edit a task
-3) Delete a task
+3) delete a task
-4) Complete a task
+4) complete a task
-5) See a list of tasks
+5) see a list of tasks

 ### Technical requirements
 At Falcon.io we use [Angular](https://angular.io/) as the main platform to build applications, however you're free to use any framework and libraries to implement the application, or even go vanilla.